A short guide to successful brainstorming in the world of remote work

 Stay organized and make an evaluation after every brainstorming remotely meeting.
 Create a poll to ask others for feedback and to vote for the best solution.
 Always think of the bigger picture and remember about the aim of each brainstorm.

 Keep in mind that personal contact is key, so think about having a conversation in real-time while working on a board.
 Although some tools provide you with the possibility to manage the actions of other participants live, this might be not enough.
 Also, switching between brainstorming software and a live chat or video conference tool could be problematic and inconvenient.
 Disappearing tabs, bugs when multiple pieces of software at the same time, and message chaos - we’ve all been there.

 When choosing an online brainstorming tool, consider going for an omnichannel platform.
 It doesn’t necessarily have to be a mind map centralized hub.
 Sometimes thinking beyond the obvious can be both innovative and cost-effective, as you only pay for one tool instead of two.

-For example, using an omnichannel webinar platform could be the golden mean that will help you with the handling of both conversations and brainstorming online.
+For example, using an omnichannel webinar platform could be the golden mean that will help you with the handling of both conversations and brainstorming remotely.
 LiveWebinar offers solutions that can make your collaborations complex and robust.
 You can use a whiteboard on which nicknames of the presenters are shown right next to the cursors of participants, in order to make it clear who’s currently taking an action.
 If you feel that your team should be divided into groups to take care of smaller parts of a project separately, you can send them to breakout rooms.
 And finally, LiveWebinar allows for the creation of polls or survey for project evaluation.

 Time for an online brainstorm